 Related read > Parenting a Strong willed child

 Toddler’s are also experiencing an increased sense of self (in infancy they view themselves as an extension of you) which leads to trying new and independent behaviors that may not match up particularly well with civilized human behavior.

-If you remember one thing for parenting toddlers, know their behavior is not manipulative and they are not destined for a life of crime, she’s just busy learning the intricacies of the complex world around her.
+If you remember one thing for parenting toddlers or disciplining a child know their behavior is not manipulative and they are not destined for a life of crime, she’s just busy learning the intricacies of the complex world around her.

 Your toddler is a hands-on learner and will follow their curiosity wherever it leads them.
-When it comes to toddler discipline, your child’s emotional well-being is counting on you to show them the ropes with confidence and authority, as opposed to disciplining with criticism or shame.
+When it comes to toddler discipline, your child’s emotional well-being is counting on you to show them the ropes with confidence and authority, as opposed to harsh discipline with criticism and shame.

 Toddlers don’t learn major abstract concepts overnight, so major doses of consistency and patience will go a long way with toddler discipline.

 You’ve finally become used to living without that fuzzy psychotic feeling of running on 4 hours of sleep when your toddler does the unthinkable and starts waking up again in the middle of the night.

 Whether she stops napping, refuses to go to bed, or gets up before the sun in the morning, each scenario is equally frustrating.
 This sleep regression stems from different developmental leaps, whether they be physical or cognitive.